 3. The multicast MBS Session information also provides information about shared NG-U termination.
 Note, that this information is also provided on NG and E1, which can be seen in the TPs for the various AIs (NG in 22.2.2. and E1 in 22.2.4).

 4. Draft LSs are provided in Chapter 2 and 3, on data forwarding and shared NG-U termination for agreement.

+5. MRB Data Forwarding information is provided in the MBS Session Information Response IE in the HANDOVER REQUEST ACKNOWLEDGE message.

 Chapter 2 Draft Reply LS to SA2 LS in R3-214710/S2-2106833